timmyd7777/SSCore/README.md

 SSCore
 ======

-**SSCore** is Southern Stars' astronomical core code library.
+**SSCore** is Southern Stars' astronomical core code and data library.
 It contains routines for astronomical calculations like time conversion, coordinate transformation, orbital mechanics, lunar and planetary position computation.
 It also contains functions for importing, storing, and combining data from a variety of astronomical catalogs.

 SSCore is written in highly portable, modern C++.
 It has been tested on MacOS, iOS, Android, Linux, and Windows.
 It uses common STL types and language features (string, vector, map; operator overloading) and stack-based memory management wherever possible to produce compact, highly efficient, optimized code.